 Using the alignment marks on each side of the swingarm, make sure that both drive chain pullers are in the same position for proper wheel alignment.

 - 1. Alignment marks

 - 2. Drive chain puller

 - 3. Drive chain slack adjusting nut

-- 3. Tighten both locknuts and the axle nut to the specified torques.
+- 3. Tighten the axle nut and both locknuts to the specified torques.

 Tightening torques: